Posts

 Reflections on My Academic Career - Part I

 I'm currently in my second year of a three-year phased retirement from IU.
 After this semester, I will have one more course to teach in the 2022-23 academic year.
 I don't know whether the inclination is natural or not, but I've already begun reflecting on my career, the ups, the downs, the in-betweens.
 My reflections are not intentionally structured or organized.
 This will not be a chronological narrative; and it certainly will not be complete.
 It is not an exercise in nostalgia - I am not normally a nostalgic person, though I am sentimental.
 In other words, I care about the people and places currently and formerly in my life, but I have no desire to return to some earlier time in the mistaken belief that life was better then.
 Finally, I don't presuppose that anyone outside of my family will find any part of this, let alone the whole thing, interesting or valuable either in itself or as a socio-historical reference.
-For the most part, I'm writing this for myself and my family.
+For the most part, I'm writing this for myself an

 RIP Dr. Lonnie Smith